-We are always looking for motivated people to join our lab!
+Thank you for your interest in joining our lab!
 The questions we ask are inter-disciplinary in nature and we are happy to have researchers from diverse backgrounds of science working together.
 Do get in touch if you are interested in questions pertaining to the maintenance of genome integrity in cells.

 NATIONAL CENTRE for BIOLOGICAL SCIENCES

 GKVK Campus, Bellary Road,